The Vikings have a reputation as fierce and bloody warriors that burned and pillaged their way through Europe in the 9th and 10th centuries.

 8. Harald Hardrada

-Widely considered to be the last Viking ruler, sitting on the Norwegian throne in 1046, he is said to have overseen a period of prosperity despite being a militaristic and brutal ruler.
+Widely considered to be the last Viking ruler, sitting on the Norwegian throne in 1046, he is said to have overseen a period of prosperity, but this was achieved with a brutal and militaristic approach.

-In his youth he worked as a mercenary within the Byzantine Empire.
+In his youth, Harald worked as a mercenary within the Byzantine Empire.
+In the personal guard of the emperor, he was even a “king maker” on more than one occasion.
 When he returned to Norway he played an important role in the spread of Christianity.
-Harald Hardrada was consider as the last viking in history.

 9. Ivar the Boneless

-Another son of Ragnar Lodbrok, Ivar the Boneless apparently owes his name to a condition that caused his bones to fracture easily, making his reputation as a fierce Viking warrior particularly impressive.
+Another son of Ragnar Lothbrok, Ivar the Boneless apparently owes his name to a condition that caused his bones to fracture easily, making his reputation as a fierce Viking warrior particularly impressive.

 He was another leader of the Great Heathen Army that invaded the British Isles to avenge the death of his father.